base/base/docs/specs/protocol/derivation.md

 invalid individual transactions within an otherwise valid batch are discarded by correct nodes.

 If the sequencer applies a state transition incorrectly and posts an [output root][g-l2-output], then this output root will be incorrect.
-The incorrect output root which will be challenged by a [fault proof][g-fault-proof], then replaced by a correct output root **for the existing sequencer batches.**
+The incorrect output root will be challenged by a [fault proof][g-fault-proof], then replaced by a correct output root **for the existing sequencer batches.**

 Refer to the [Batch Submission specification][batcher-spec] for more information.